 Image credit: coachdecor.com

-As you work on your new walkway design, there’s an opportunity to break free from all the limitations imposed by modern and man-made substances.
-Pallet wood serves as steps on top of pebbles, to create a cozy and warm feeling in your front garden or lawn, leading the way to the front door.
-See how to combine pebbles with several other materials at coachdecor.com.
+Pallet wood serves as steps on top of pebbles, which I think creates a cozy and warm feeling in your front garden or lawn, leading the way to the front door.

 Create a Curved Walkway Using Pebbles and Wood